DenisKramer/feeg6003-slides/PITCHME.md

 ## Deadlines and feedback

 - Tools workshops are marked live
-- Deadlines for coursework announced shortly
+- Deadlines for coursework announced shortly (likely 2 weeks after workshop)

 > We expect **you** to contribute to a workshop even if you attend **not** for credit!